openaq/openaq.org/content/use-cases/shootismoke.md

 The Sh**t I Smoke! mobile app uses data from the OpenAQ platform to demonstrate the severity of air pollution by comparing it to cigarette smoking.

-Sh**t I Smoke! app developers Amaury Martiny and Marcelo Coelho
+Sh**t I Smoke! was developed by Amaury Martiny and Marcelo Coelho.

 ## The Problem